Sunday, January 28, 2007

 8 chicken thighs, skin and fat removed (I call them “naked.”)

-About 3 neutral tablespoons oil (I use grapeseed.)
+About 3 tablespoons neutral oil (I use grapeseed.)

 2 green bell peppers, cut into strips